 Henry V (1992)

 Those listed in Italics already have been replaced or, in the case of James I, promised but missing in action.
 Some of the above are more out of date than others.
 The contemporary (and subsequent) reviews of Henry VI indicate that it was out of date when it was published.
 James I was an inferior historical biography and one Yale dropped like a hot coal as soon as they took charge of the series.
 Jack Scarisbrick and Michael Prestwich are still living and perhaps Yale might not consider replacing works of living authors.
 Edward IV by Charles Ross is an unlikely candidate for replacement as it is still regarded widely as the classic and standard work on this king.

 There are many variables at work and none of them are known.
 All we do know is to expect surprises such as that of March 2020 when the new 'Edward the Confessor' was announced and five months notice.

 This list does not include the four titles brought into the series by Yale and perhaps these will not be challenged.
 Indeed, the authors of two of them are still living.
-Of these four, the one very inadequate title is George I which does not conform to the house-style of the series - as broad as that is - and more importantly it does not present the politics and history of Britain during the reign, but instead concentrates on the foreign policy of the first Hanoverian king of Great Britain.
-It ought to be at the head of the queue for replacement.
+Of these four, the one very inadequate title is George I which does not conform to the house-style of the series - as broad as that is - and more importantly it does not present the politics and history of Britain during the reign.
+Instead the book is focused on the foreign policy of the first Hanoverian king of Great Britain.
+It deserves a place at the head of the queue for replacement.